-201.3.210 COAGULATION

-Note 1 to entry: COAGULATION may take the form of contact or non-contact COAGULATION.
+201.3.210 COAGULATION use of HF current to induce a thermal effect, e.g. to control or prevent bleeding, induce tissue destruction, or induce tissue shrinkage Note 1 to entry: COAGULATION may take the form of contact or non-contact COAGULATION.